 We all lead busy lives.
-Being a parent, working a full time job and providing mental and emotional support to a husband with cancer can be exhausting.
+Being a parent, working a full time job and providing mental and emotional support to a partner with cancer can be exhausting.
 Particularly as the emotional support structure, we often feel the need to be strong.
 We can be so focused on taking care of everything and everyone else, it is easy to ignore our own emotional needs.

 Dealing with the impacts of a spouse with cancer is an emotional roller coaster.
 When we don’t take time to process the emotions we feel as a result of the latest doctor appointment or test result, we’ll end up trying to stuff or mask our emotions through other means.
 This can come in the form of a late night binge or sleepless nights or drowning ourselves in a bottle of wine.
 I know because I’ve done all of them.